Fast Web Media: History

 Michael Flynn CEO, sold the business to Mporium PLC 15 May 2015, staying with the new business for a handover period until December 2015.
 In November 2017, Fast Web Media returned to Manchester city centre from Salford, with its office in the same building where the company was first registered more than 20 years before.

+In 2008 Fast Web Media sold 4thegame.com to Sportech for £600,000.

 In July 2019, Fast Web Media was acquired by Inc & Co Group.

-Locations

-Fast Web Media has had a range of different offices in the Manchester and Salford areas, with the most recent being: